Best timelapse cameras in 2022 for construction, events or speeding up nature

 What we look for in timelapse cameras

-A timeplase camera has to be robust and stable to be able to leave wherever you desire to capture a vast array of visuals from cityscape timeplase that we often see in movies to great moving vistas of the landscape.
+The best timeplase cameras have to be robust and stable to be able to leave wherever you desire to capture a vast array of visuals from cityscape timelapses that we often see in movies to great moving vistas of the landscape.